loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </div>

-But it does this buy and selling with the intention of moving a specific interest rate called the "federal funds rate."
+But it does this buying and selling with the intention of moving a specific interest rate called the "federal funds rate."

 > **Federal funds rate**: The interest rate that banks charge when they make short-term loans to each other; these are usually overnight loans, which a bank might need to meet its reserve requirements.